NESP Resilient Landscapes

 Bilby

-The Greater Bilby is a nocturnal, native marsupial.
+The greater bilby is a nocturnal, native marsupial.
 It has soft grey fur and long rabbit-like ears.
-There used to be another species called the Lesser Bilby (Macrotis leucura) but it went extinct in the 1960s.
+There used to be another species called the lesser bilby (Macrotis leucura) but it went extinct in the 1960s.

-place Occurrence Records
+place Species Records

 Use the + - Zoom controls to select an area